DR MUHAMMAD AMJAD

 Clinic Procedure

-Laser Surgery
+Cataract and Laser Refractive Surgery

 Laser treatment can be performed in the clinic for a range of retinal conditions.
 The laser is applied either at a slit lamp with a special contact lens or through a headlamp (indirect ophthalmoscope).
 You can resume normal daily activities immediately — no eye drops or patch required.